jonathansayer/airport_challenge/README.md

 How to use the Program
 -----

-In order to use the program the code base shoulf first either be cloned or pulled from the repository.
+In order to use the program the code base should first either be cloned or pulled from the repository.
 This can be done by initialising git in a repository on your local machine.
 Run command line in a the desired repository and initialise git and clone this repo.

 ```
 $ git init